tgstation/common_core/Interesting Planets/Human Space/Sol System/Mars/Mars.md

 ### Cheers!
 Shu-Kouba is well known across the galaxy as Mars' premier brewing and distilling city.
 Amongst its many products, a few standouts include Ebisu and Moonlabor's ricebeers, a number of prestige sakes, and the city's namesake, Shu-Kouba-style shochu.
 As might be expected given this industry and the city's underground bar scene, Shu-Kouba is also very well known for its cocktails.

+## Mikēne: Mars' Fortress City
+Named for the ancient Greek city of Mycenae, Mikēne is famous as Mars' "Fortress City" for its high proportion of military installations, and for being the home to the personnel required to keep them running.

+### Mikēne-Kikura Spaceport
+After the scare of the First Contact War with the Tizirans, the decision was made to expand the Terran Navy's holdings within Sol, to ensure that humanity would have the military capability to both project power and defend the homefront should a full-scale war come with the Tizirans.
+With Earth itself largely unsuited to hosting a new military spaceport of the scale needed, Mars was instead selected as the home of humanity's largest terrestrial military installation, and with Mikēne already having the infrastructure needed due to the presence of Mikēne-Haneda spaceport, it was the obvious choice for where on Mars to situate it.

+Mikēne-Kikura is used as a terrestrial base for the Terran Defense Fleet's smaller vessels and starfighters, as well as a training station for starfighter pilots.
+Additionally, a number of regiments of Marines call Kikura home, including the 181st "Dust-Kickers" and the 13th "Lucky Stripes".

+### TerraGov Military Intelligence Central Command
+While the Citadel on Long Island might be the headquarters of the Terran Joint Military Command, Mikēne is host to the military's most important asset: its intelligence services.
+MICC operates out of an expansive campus in Mikēne's Rakotis Ward, with smaller satellite offices across the city, all feeding into keeping the Terran Military informed on campaign.

+### Mikēne-Haneda Spaceport
+Formerly Mikēne's military spaceport, Mikēne-Haneda has evolved to become the main commercial spaceport for the entire Lunae Palus region.
+As might be expected for its history, it's a rather spartan installation, with fewer amenities compared to its purpose-built counterparts in cities such as Prospect or Sanshi- despite being Mars' third busiest spaceport by passenger volume per year.

+### A Different Kind of Marine
+It isn't all soldiering all the time in Mikēne- the city has a number of other attractions, including shopping, museums, its unique cuisine; and, oddly, the Terran Galactic Marine Expo Aquarium (located at the UoM Campus, Mikēne), humanity's largest single collection of marine life from across the galaxy.
+Marvel at such species as the Tiziran Zagoskian Moonfish,

+## Other Cities of Mars
+### Diacria Quadrangle
+	-

+### Arcadia Quadrangle

+### Amenthes Quadrangle
+	- Menfis

+### Arabia Quadrangle
+	- Sanshi